[Case Study Off Road México]

 🔑

-Stakeholder conversations revealed the opportunity to reorganize content based on the user journey, communicating services and capabilities more clearly and strategically.
+Discussions with stakeholders revealed an opportunity to reorganize content based on the user journey, communicating services and capabilities more clearly and strategically.

-Users expressed that they preferred a more direct and conversational tone, identifying the opportunity to update the copy to convey warmth and trust.
+Users expressed that they preferred a more direct and conversational tone, so the possibility of updating the texts to convey familiarity and confidence was identified.

-The site analysis showed that navigation could be oriented toward meaningful actions, such as contacting the company, by integrating flows that support user decision-making.
+Analysis of the site showed that navigation could be directed toward valuable actions, such as contacting the company, by integrating flows that support the user's decision.

-The research revealed that competitors projected aspirational and dynamic visuals, which inspired an update to the brand’s identity to communicate innovation, energy, and professionalism.
+The research revealed that the competition already projects aspirational and dynamic images, which inspired me to update the visual identity to convey innovation, energy, and professionalism.

-This stage confirmed that the central challenge wasn’t aesthetic but strategic — to digitally reposition Off Road México with a clear, trustworthy presence aligned with its brand value.
+This stage confirmed that the central challenge was not aesthetic, but strategic, to digitally position Off Road Mexico with a clear, reliable presence aligned with its brand value.

-These insights evolved into core design criteria based on trust, clarity, and coherence, guiding the entire ideation phase.
+These findings were transformed into fundamental design criteria based on trust, clarity, and consistency.

-After analyzing the findings from the affinity diagram, I identified two main profiles representing how automotive brands and their teams interact with Off Road México.
-Both profiles reflect different levels of decision-making, trust needs, and expectations about service quality.
+After analyzing the findings of the affinity diagram, I identified two main profiles that represented how automotive brands and their teams relate to Off Road Mexico.

-When creating these proto-personas, I aimed to balance the B2B business perspective with the digital behavior patterns that emerged from interviews and benchmarking.
-This helped me clearly visualize what users expect before contacting an agency like ORM, and how a smoother digital experience could strengthen that relationship.
+When creating these proto- personas, I wanted to balance the business perspective (B2B) with the digital behavior patterns that emerged in the interviews and benchmarks.
+This allowed me to clearly visualize what users expect before contacting an agency like ORM, and how a more seamless digital experience can make that relationship stronger.

 👩🏻